Kernix13/tmdb-flixx-app/README.md

 I deleted .`env.example` since I am going to try to deploy to Netlify and create an environment variable on there to hide my API key: `API_KEY=YOUR_API_KEY_HERE`

+I need to pull in the `people` endpoint into `cast-crew.js` so that I can use `!imdb_id` is outputting the cast and crew.
+Having no profile_path is not enough, because some of those people have ZERO content on their profile page.

 <!-- > _Here is a link to a guy who took the course but changed it (React SPA) and put it on his portfolio: https://showplex.netlify.app/_ -->